zwave-js/node-zwave-js/packages/core/core.api.md

 // Warning: (ae-missing-release-tag) "encodeCCId" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function encodeCCId(ccId: CommandClasses, payload: Buffer, offset?: number): number;
+export function encodeCCId(ccId: CommandClasses, payload: Bytes, offset?: number): number;

 // Warning: (ae-missing-release-tag) "encodeCCList" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function encodeCCList(supportedCCs: readonly CommandClasses[], controlledCCs: readonly CommandClasses[]): Buffer;
+export function encodeCCList(supportedCCs: readonly CommandClasses[], controlledCCs: readonly CommandClasses[]): Bytes;

 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // Warning: (ae-missing-release-tag) "encodeFloatWithScale" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)